Fysikeren/applied-programming/GitTest/readme.md

 # GitTest folder
-A fodler for playing around and testing git.
+A folder for playing around and testing git.